 Calculate what you can borrow based on your current circumstances.Calculate Now

 Calculate how much tax you’ll need to pay upfront when you buy a property.Calculate Now

 Find popular home loans lenders from a wide range of Australian.
 View All >

 The latest in home loans news

 What is the impact of taking a mortgage holiday?

 Could taking a holiday from your home loan do more harm than good?
 What are the long-term financial consequences of putting a temporary freeze on your mortgage payments?

 If you are in a position to buy a property as an investment, whether it's to let out or for your children – who would probably also be paying some rent – then you'll want to look at investment property home loan rates.
 Investing in property can secure significant returns if you get it right.
 If your existing financial circumstances are favourable you should seek out a lender that offers this type of loan – most major banks offer them.

 What are investment property home loan interest rates?

 If you decide to borrow to invest in property you'll discover that loans are similar to a conventional home loan.
-Not all lenders will permit borrowers to use a regular home loan for investment purposes, but most will.
-You're likely to discover that the interest rates offered will vary considerably if you are borrowing to invest, and that the Loan-To-Value-Rate (LTV) could be reduced from the 95 per cent you might expect for a home you will live in, to 80 per cent if the loan is to be used for investment purposes.
-You're also likely to find variable and fixed rate loans available, as well as ones that have offset accounts and flexible repayment options.
+Not all lenders will permit borrowers to use a regular home loan for investment purposes, but some will.
+You're likely to discover that the interest rates offered will vary considerably if you are borrowing to invest, and that the Loan-To-Value Ratio (LVR) needs to be lower if you intend to invest.
+However you are likely to find many variable and fixed rate loans available, as well as ones that have offset accounts and flexible repayment options.